Backup and Recovery

 Before we get to the differences between disaster recovery and business continuity, what do they have in common?
 Primarily, both address disruptions of sufficient scale to interrupt or halt business operations.
 They also share common requirements to be effective, such as:

-• Proactive: Instead of being reactive, both plans provide a means for businesses to take a proactive approach to restore operations to their full capacity.
+-Proactive: Instead of being reactive, both plans provide a means for businesses to take a proactive approach to restore operations to their full capacity.

-• Always evolving: As businesses continue to evolve and their goals change, disaster recovery and business continuity both require constant revision and oversight.
+-Always evolving: As businesses continue to evolve and their goals change, disaster recovery, and business continuity both require constant revision and oversight.
 An emergency management leader may step in and adjust according to business needs.

 Despite their similarities, business continuity and disaster recovery have several distinct differences.
 As the name implies, disaster recovery focuses on recovering critical systems and technology following a natural or human-induced disaster, while business continuity focuses on keeping the business operational.
 Here are some other ways the two strategies differ:

-• Disaster recovery aims to continue operations, reduce downtime, meet customer expectations, bypass ransomware, and mitigate disaster costs.
+-Disaster recovery aims to continue operations, reduce downtime, meet customer expectations, bypass ransomware, and mitigate disaster costs.
 Business continuity focuses on the day-to-day business processes and ensuring that customer service remains on par.

-• While businesses will almost always incorporate disaster recovery as part of their overarching business continuity plans, disaster recovery planning is just one of many factors included in the broader process of business continuity.
+-While businesses will almost always incorporate disaster recovery as part of their overarching business continuity plans, disaster recovery planning is just one of many factors included in the broader process of business continuity.

 Data is the lifeblood of organizations today, and its loss or compromise would significantly affect their ability to do business.
-An IBM Redbooks Business Continuity Planning Guide points out that the typical yearly growth of new data in an enterprise is in the range of 40% to 70%.
-More data to manage means more data to recover, and more risk to assume.
+An IBM Redbooks Business Continuity Planning Guide points out that the typical yearly growth of new data in an enterprise is 40% to 70%.
+More data to manage means more data to recover and more risk to assume.
+That’s why having a way to backup and quickly restore data is a critical part of any business continuity plan.

-With OwnBackup, we store your backups outside of SaaS providers, meaning your data will still be accessible in the event of an outage, allowing you to maintain continuity.
+With Own, we store your backups outside of SaaS providers, meaning your data will still be accessible in the event of an outage, allowing you to maintain continuity.
 We also have automated backups and granular restore capabilities to help you minimize your Recovery Point Objective (RPO) and Recovery Time Objective (RTO).

 To learn more and take a proactive step forward with your business continuity plans, check out our ebook, “How to Improve Business Continuity”.